juji-io/docs/docs/faq.md

 <a name="!preview-start-again"></a>
 ### My chat starts over again when I return to the `Preview` page

 : This is the expected behavior.
-“Preview” page is set up for user to tests their designed chats in different scenarios.
+“Preview” page is set up for user to test their designed chats in different scenarios.
 When refreshed or returning to the “Preview” page from elsewhere, it will restart the chat.

 ## Deployment Questions